Advice - General / VAT (Value Added Tax)

 VAT records must be preserved for six years.
 The penalties for late completion of returns and late payment of due VAT can be severe.

 If your turnover is under £1,350,000 (!) you can apply to send in just one VAT return a year, due two months after the end of your financial year.
 This can reduce the administrative overhead.
 You must still, however, make payments of your estimated VAT liability at least quarterly.

 Some freelances swear by the "flat-rate scheme".
 Under this, you pay a flat percentage of your receipts to the government.
 This saves the effort of adding up all your invoices and all your receipts.
 But do please pay attention to the warning about "limited cost" businesses below.

-For each £1000 that any photographer who is registered for VAT bills to clients, they must charge an additional £200 in VA3T.
-Under the 3flat-rate scheme they would pay £132 of this to the government, leaving them £68 toward the VAT they paid out on equipment and supplies.
+For each £1000 that any photographer who is registered for VAT bills to clients, if they are registered for VAT they must charge an additional £200 in VAT.
+Under the flat-rate scheme they would pay £132 of this to the government, leaving them £68 toward the VAT they paid out on equipment and supplies.
 A journalist who is not a photographer would pay £150, leaving them £50.

-While on the flat-rate scheme, you can also still claim back the actual VAT you paid on any capital assets that cost £2000 or more each (including VAT).
+While on the flat-rate scheme, you can also still claim back the actual VAT you paid on capital asset purchases that cost £2000 or more each (including VAT).

-In your first year of registration you can pay one per cent less than these rates - that is, you keep an extra £10 per £1000 of net billing.
+In your first year of registration you can pay one per cent less than these rates - that is, you keep an extra £10 per £1000 of gross billing.